-HU will implement the recommendations of the future evaluation of the application of the Schengen acquis.
+HU will implement the recommendations of the future evaluation of the application of the Schengen acquis, and the ones of the Vulnerability Assessments.

 HU is committed to the introduction of the smart borders package (SBP).
-Developments have to be in line with the outcome of the EU legislative procedure by using the central budget.
-The existing border registration system operating at each BCP might be a good base for the national component of Entry-Exit System and the existing ABC system will be improved in line with the Registered Traveller Programme.
+Developments have to be in line with the outcome of the EU legislative procedure and for the purposes of interoperability.
+The existing border registration system operating at each BCP might be a good base for the national component of Entry-Exit System and the ABC system will be improved.

 HU will improve all four tiers of the EU IBM, develop technologies, equipment and systems related to border control, in-depth control (checks carried out not systematically in the territory of HU to identify persons that crossed the external borders illegally), criminal intelligence and investigation supporting border control (to give real time information and data for the border control units to carry out their tasks more focused and to participate in border control tasks).
 HU aims to detect more effectively cross-border crime activities related to illegal border crossing and improve cooperation at national, EU and international level with regard to tackling illegal migration.
-In-depth checks are based on risk analysis or random based, but not systematic, nor regular.
 All these measures will be carried out in accordance with Article 3.3 (ii) and (iii) of Regulation EU No 515/2014.

-HU will ensure more efficient border control, speed up border crossing.
+HU will ensure more efficient border control (including systematic checks), speed up border crossing.